Economic and Political Overview

 Main Sectors of Industry

-The agricultural sector contributes 4.1% of GDP and employs 7% of the active population (World Bank, latest data available).
-It is dominated by cattle breeding and dairy farming, in addition to the production of grain cereals (barley, wheat, rye and oats), sugar beets, potatoes and vegetables.
+The agricultural sector contributes 3.8% of GDP and employs 6.8% of the active population (World Bank, latest data available).
+It is dominated by cattle breeding and dairy farming, in addition to the production of grain cereals (barley, wheat, rye, and oats), sugar beets, potatoes, and vegetables.
 Fishing and forestry are also important components of the primary sector.
 Apart from timber, which is largely exported, Latvia has almost no natural resources.
 Almost 30% of Latvia’s territory is destined for agricultural use.
 Since the early 90s, the structure of land management changed significantly, with the liquidation of collective farms in favour of household farms and – to a greater extent - of private farms, which currently dominate the country’s rural sector.
-At the end of 2021, there were 62.3 thousand agricultural holdings (-14.7% y-o-y), with an average size of 44.3 ha.
-In 2021, the harvested production of grain accounted for 3 million tonnes, which was 14.4% less than one year earlier (CBS - latest data available).
+According to provisional data from the Central Statistical Bureau, in 2024, Latvia harvested 3.2 million tonnes of grain, 436.4 thousand tonnes (16.1%) more than in 2023.
+The average cereal yield reached 39.4 quintals per hectare, up 15.5% from the previous year.
+Winter cereal production increased by 321.4 thousand tonnes (15.3%), totalling 2.4 million tonnes.
+The value added of the agricultural sector increased by 2.8% y-o-y.

-The industrial sector contributes 19.9% of the GDP and employs almost one-fourth of the active workforce (21%).
+The industrial sector contributes 22.3% of GDP and employs a similar share of the active workforce (22.9%).
 The construction, metallurgy, industrial food-processing, and mechanical engineering sectors are booming.
-Latvia is well-known as an important producer of railway equipment, radios, refrigerators, medicines, timber and steel by-products.
-The manufacturing sector is estimated to account for 12% of the total GDP.
-Data published by the Central Statistical Bureau of Latvia (CSB) show that in 2022 industrial production output increased by 0.8% year-on-year.
-Output in manufacturing rose by 2.6 %, mining and quarrying dropped by 0.7 %, and electricity and gas supply fell by 11.5%.
-In fact, the country has to import all its energy products, mainly from Russia, and has been trying to diversify its sources following the Russian invasion of Ukraine and the resulting sanctions imposed by the EU.
+Latvia is well-known as an important producer of railway equipment, radios, refrigerators, medicines, timber, and steel by-products.
+The manufacturing sector is estimated to account for 11% of the total GDP.
+Data published by the CSB show that, in 2024, industrial production decreased by 2.3%.
+Manufacturing output fell by 2.6%, and electricity and gas supply dropped by 2.7%.
+However, mining and quarrying saw an increase of 16.6%.

-The Latvian economy is driven by the services sector which contributes 63.7% of GDP and employs 69% of the active population.
+The Latvian economy is driven by the services sector which contributes 61.6% of GDP and employs 70.3% of the active population.
 Thanks to its attractive fiscal regulation, Latvia has developed a large financial services sector.
 Transportation and ICT are also important activities for the country’s economy (with more than 6,900 companies operating in the latter sector and a 6% contribution to GDP).
-Transportation, in particular, contributes around 7.3% of GDP and employs more than 8% of the workforce (official governmental figures).
-The banking sector comprises 16 banks, including 12 credit institutions registered in Latvia, and four branches of European institutions (European Banking Federation).
-Finally, in 2022 the number of foreign and resident visitors in Latvia reached 2.2 million, which is 66.2% more than the previous year, but still 23.9% lower than before the pandemic.
+Transportation, in particular, contributes nearly 7% of GDP and employs more than 8% of the workforce (official governmental figures).
+The banking sector comprises 13 banks, including 9 credit institutions registered in Latvia, and four branches of European institutions (European Banking Federation).
+In 2024, the value added of services increased by 0.4% y-o-y (CSB).
+Retail trade rose by 0.9%, with non-food products up 2.3%, while food sales fell 1.7%.
+Wholesale trade and motor vehicle repair grew by 3.8%.
+Transport and storage declined by 7.9%, except for air transport, which increased by 14.0%.
+Accommodation services rose by 1.3%, with accommodation up 6.7%, but catering dropped 1.2%.
+The information and communication sector fell 1.3%, mainly due to declines in computer programming and telecommunications.
+However, information services grew by 5.0%.
+Financial and insurance activities grew by 3.1% (CSB).

 Breakdown of Economic Activity By Sector Agriculture Industry Services